 Now that you’ve formed all your attributes and geometry, write this information to your output KML dataset.
 Make it a .kml extension if you have one file, and .kmz if you need to zip up a few files and rasters.
 You can now open the data in your earth browser application of choice.

-The above workflow can be set up in seconds with FME Workbench.
-FME inherently handles the geometry, metadata, and coordinate system conversions for you, and additional styling can be done in a graphical interface using KML transformers.
+To set up your own repeatable data integration workflow in FME, follow our step-by-step KML tutorial.
+FME inherently handles the geometry, metadata, and coordinate system conversions, and additional styling can be done in a graphical interface using KML transformers.